FAQ Customs Regulations and Procedures

 Companies should carefully retain all relevant documents, including commercial invoices, bills of lading, certificates of origin, and other customs-related documents.
 These documents serve as proof of proper customs clearance.

-In Switzerland, electronic customs clearance systems are available.
-Using these systems can not only speed up the customs process but also help maintain accurate records for audits.
+Electronic customs clearance systems are available in Switzerland.
+Using these systems can not only expedite the customs process but also help maintain accurate records for audits.

-Companies can implement internal compliance programs to ensure that all employees involved in customs processes understand and adhere to the applicable regulations.
+Companies can implement internal compliance programs to ensure that all employees involved in customs processes understand and comply with applicable regulations.

 Training is important to ensure that employees are informed about current developments in customs law and understand the requirements.
-This applies particularly to employees directly involved in import and export processes.
+This is particularly important for employees directly involved in import and export processes.

-In Switzerland, the self-assessment procedure is an option, allowing companies to create their own customs declarations.
-However, this requires a corresponding authorization.
+In Switzerland, there is the option of self-assessment procedures, where companies can create their own customs declarations.
+However, this requires appropriate authorization.

-Companies can conduct internal audits to ensure their customs processes comply with regulations.
-This allows for proactive identification and resolution of potential issues.
+Companies can conduct internal audits to ensure that their customs processes comply with regulations.
+This allows potential issues to be identified and resolved proactively.

 Customs regulations can change.
-Companies should therefore stay up to date and adapt their processes as needed to ensure compliance.
+Companies should therefore stay up to date and adjust their processes as needed to ensure compliance.

-Adhering to these steps can help ensure that companies are well-prepared for possible customs audits and that the audits proceed smoothly.
+Following these steps can help ensure that companies are well prepared for potential customs audits and that audits proceed smoothly.

 Couldn't Find an Answer?
 Contact Us: